fluxninja/aperture/docs/content/concepts/classifier.md

 }
 ```

-Alternatively, you can use the
+Alternatively, use the
 [Introspection API](/reference/api/agent/flow-preview-service-preview-http-requests.api.mdx)
-directly on a `aperture-agent` local to the service instances (pods):
+directly on an Aperture agent:

 Example: